Sometimes I search for the unswallowing place.

 I walked there.
 I know I did.
 I remember the black rolling out of me and on to the stones.
 But the stone there is still stone.

 I take a step backwards.
-The black pool moves with me, but still it does not grow.
+The white pool moves with me, but still it does not grow.
 The notstone on the far edge of the pool becomes stone again.

 The bridge is swallowing the black.